What Will Matter When AI Knows Everything?

 and begin asking:

-“What am I responsible to do?”
+“What is mine to do?"

 This phase requires: